MrStashley/remoteDataHandler/README.md

 # remoteDataHandler
-(test) handles ajax requests from other sites
+handles ajax reqests from other sites